Contributing

 You're still here?
 That sounds very promising.
 You have made your fork, you cloned the repo and now you would be ready to start developing.
 But how is the big question.
 Before we actually touch the code it is helpful to understand the toolchain we have in alphaTab.

 AlphaTab has a long history on the language it uses for developing.
-After all this years alphaTab ended up using TypeScript as the main language it is developed in.
-This change happend in April 2020.
+After all these years alphaTab ended up using TypeScript as the main language it is developed in.
+This change happened in April 2020.
 Before that AlphaTab was developed in C# with a special toolchain that ended up with JavaScript code via Haxe.

 The .net version of alphaTab is still provided via a special Compiler based on the TypeScript compiler.
 It translates the TypeScript source code to C# from where it is compiled further.